oznogon/gattaibushido-public/rules/04_advanced_play.md

 **Conclusion:** When a Fusion terminates, the following occurs:

-* **Stash:** Discard a number of additional cards equal to the number of Turns the Fusion existed.
-If there are any left in the combined Stash, divide them between the now un-Fuzed Pilots as you see fit.
+* **Cache:** Discard a number of additional cards equal to the number of Turns the Fusion existed.
+If there are any left in the combined Cache, divide them between the now un-Fuzed Pilots as you see fit.
 * **Charges:** Reduce the combined Charges by the same number.
 If there are Charges remaining, divide them similarly.
 * **Rotation:** All Pilots return to their initial spots in the rotation, and the turns continue as per normal rules.
 If the breakup occurred during the Fusion's own turn as a Side Action, it reverts to being that active Pilot's turn.
-* **Harmony Burn:** If the Fusion ends with zero cards in the final Stash *and* zero Charges in the final Pool *after* the discards above, then it is a particularly nasty breakup, and Team Harmony immediately drops by 1!
+* **Harmony Burn:** If the Fusion ends with zero cards in the final Cache *and* zero Charges in the final Pool *after* the discards above, then it is a particularly nasty breakup, and Team Harmony immediately drops by 1!
 This damage is immediate, direct, and unblockable.

 **Disruption:** A Fusion can be preemptively broken by a +BREAK!
 Wave or Storm actions.
 If this happens, the dissolution of the Fusion is immediate, and follows the rules above.